 Related: How to Visit Tulum on a Budget

 So far, I have visited 15 out of the 17 archeological sites while on cycling tours.
 My favorite ride is along the Puuc Route.
 The beauty of this ride is that you can customize its length without compromising the experience.
-It has 5 archeological sites and 1 incredible cave system called Loltun, which also served as a ceremonial ground and refuge for the ancient Mayans.
+It has 5 archeological sites and 1 incredible cave system called Loltun, which served as a ceremonial ground and refuge for the ancient Mayans.

 4. Cycle to Cenotes + Visit Mayan Villages